Museum Donation Appraisal Checklist: Questions to Ask Before You Hire

 Ask how the appraiser supports Form 8283 coordination while leaving tax filing advice to your CPA or attorney.

-Ask whether the appraiser can provide a draft for factual correction before issuing the signed final report.
+Ask whether the appraiser can provide a draft for factual corrections before issuing the signed final report.

 Check independence and conflicts

 Museum donation work can involve donors, recipient institutions, advisers, dealers, and prior sellers.
-Conflicts should be disclosed before the appraiser is hired.
+Conflicts should be disclosed before hiring.

 Ask whether the appraiser has sold, brokered, authenticated, restored, represented, or advised on the same property.